dustinknopoff/forage/content/articles/hledger.md

 date: 2022-12-25
 ---

-I recently watched, [this video by Colin Dean](https://www.youtube.com/watch?v=FJtaM43PgXQ) which for the first time plaintext accounting click.
+I recently watched, [this video by Colin Dean](https://www.youtube.com/watch?v=FJtaM43PgXQ) which for the first time made plaintext accounting click.

 This is a brief overview of what `hledger` is used for and the key takeaways to stick with it.